 (2) If the sound measuring equipment does not comply with subclause (1) the results of the measurement made by the equipment must not be used.

+[Clause 3 inserted in Gazette 5 Dec 2013 p.
+5723.]

 4. Equipment used for measurement of airblast levels

 (1) For the purposes of regulation 11, airblast levels resulting from blasting must be measured using sound measuring equipment having the capability to measure LZ peak in peak hold mode.